 Cold pasteurization is becoming more familiar to producers and retailers than ever before, rising from 60% in 2016 to 77% (producers) and 74% (retailers) in 2017.
 78% of retailers support cold pasteurization, with 85% saying the method of processing used by a producer influences their decision to stock a product.

 This is a processing step that extends juice shelf life by killing at least 99.999 percent of the microorganisms.
 It is known as a “5 log reduction.”
 Here’s how it works:

 - Raw juice is produced using a juice press or another juicer and then packaged in plastic bottles. (cold pasteurization is a secondary processing step, not the actual process of making juice.)

 - The plastic juice bottles are loaded into a massive chamber that fills with water and pressurizes the bottles to 85,000 PSI.
-To put this pressure into context, if you tied a rock to a bottle of juice and sank it to the deepest part of the ocean, the Mariana Trench, you would only achieve one-fifth of the pressure generated by a cold pasteurization
+To put this pressure into context, if you tied a rock to a bottle of juice and sank it into the deepest part of the ocean, the Mariana Trench, you would only achieve one-fifth of the pressure generated.

 Cold pasteurization kills at least 99,999% of microorganisms in juice

 - The pressure remains constant for one to several minutes depending on the settings, then de-pressurizes.

 - When the bottles come out the other end, they contain almost no living microbial content and have a shelf life of about 30-45 days, unlike raw juice, which normally has a shelf life of 3-5 days.
 The two major advantages are a safer juice product and the ability for retail stores to keep the juice on their shelves for much longer without it doesn’t go well.
 Aside from these advantages, it is FDA law that juice must go through cold or heat pasteurization before distributing it wholesale to resellers.
 This process is not required if the maker sells directly to the consumer.